 In contemporary e-commerce, the convergence of online and offline worlds is much more than enabling customers to collect or try products in physical stores nearby.
 Currently, the cross-platform experience means an everlasting race of innovative solutions involving IoT, AI, ML or XR.
 Omnichannel stands for dedicated mobile applications with augmented reality tools, such as virtual try-ons, preview placements, and interactive user manuals.
 It requires a seamless customer journey and reaching the user at almost all possible touchpoints.

 Omnichannel shopping and headless commerce

 Omnichannel is a strategy successfully implemented by the world’s leading brands, such as Apple, Sephora, and Starbucks.
 Despite its unquestionable and unparalleled effectiveness, many smaller companies may wonder whether headless is the solution that fully covers their needs.
-There is no doubt that omnichannel requires a high level of proficiency in software development, product design, and data science – not to mention the experience in integrating multiple analytic tools to get the full picture of your business.
+There is no doubt that omnichannel requires a high level of proficiency in software development, digital product design, and data science – not to mention the experience in integrating multiple analytic tools to get the full picture of your business.

 Headless commerce explained

 Headless commerce is a concept of “decoupling” the frontend and backend layers in your online store and connecting them via API.
 The range of specialised applications integrated with an API-driven architecture and a lack of strict dependencies between the UI and the business logic makes headless an unprecedented solution regarding user experience, customisation, or time-to-market speed.